bruneaug/DShield-SIEM/README.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/2499e7d8-86fd-4b7f-a3f1-d401dc43ddde)

 We are going to need this information to setup our fleet server.
-Login via SSH to the fleet-server to setup our agent:
+Login via SSH to the fleet-server to setup our agent:<br>
-$ sudo docker start dshield-elk-fleet-server-1
+$ sudo docker start dshield-elk-fleet-server-1<br>
-$ sudo docker exec -ti dshield-elk-fleet-server-1 bash
+$ sudo docker exec -ti dshield-elk-fleet-server-1 bash<br>

 This is an example of what need to be copied to the fleet server.
 Ensure the fleet server es is: https://es01:9200 Add the bold section after port=8220 because are certificates are self-generated.
 This will ensure the agent takes the update.